Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * `market_dominance_percentage` — dominance index (how much % of the total cryptocurrency market is the market capitalization of the coin)
 * `countdowns` (optional) — an optional array of events ([`event`, `time_left`] format), where `time_left` is the number of seconds till the `event`
 * `suggested_transaction_fee_per_byte_sat` — suggests a proper transaction fee in satoshi per byte based on the latest block
+* `hodling_addresses` — the total number of addresses with positive balance

 **Example output:**